delta-rho/install-emr/emr-3.2.1/README.md

 #### Notes ####

 - `m1.large` or larger instance types must be used.
 Smaller instance types have caused issues where hadoop is unable to start.
-- These scripts set up EMR with EMRFS enabled, meaning that you can use s3 buckets as your hadoop storage.
-This is convenient for keeping storage persistent from cluster to cluster.
 - Each time a cluster is started a new security group is created with a name `TesseraEMR-xxxxxx`.
 Periodically you may want to check your security groups and clean out old groups with this prefix.